Cwexus/xyops/docs/hosting.md

 The air-gapped rules apply to both xyOps itself, and automatically propagate to all connected worker servers, to govern things like the [HTTP Plugin](plugins.md#http-request-plugin).
 However, it is important to point out that they do **not** govern your own Plugin code, your own shell scripts, nor marketplace Plugins.

 For handling air-gapped software upgrades safely, please contact [xyOps Support](mailto:support@pixlcore.com).
-As part of the enterprise plan we can send you signed, encrypted packages with instructions on how to install them.
+As part of the enterprise plan we can send you digitally signed, encrypted packages with instructions on how to install them.

 All xyOps documentation is available offline inside the xyOps app.

+# Key Rotation

+scheduler will be paused, all queued jobs flushed, and all active jobs aborted

+all secrets will be re-encrypted

+all xySat servers will be re-authed

+secret key will be dist'ed to all masters (encrypted using previous key)

+new secret will be written to overrides.json -- config.json not touched by design (mounted :ro usually anyway)

+MAKE SURE all servers are online!  and masters too.
+	- If servers were offline and a key rotation was necessary, servers need to be manually re-authed.  show how to SHA-256 the server ID + new secret key.
+	- If masters were offline, user just needs to manually copy over the new key and restart it.